"I gave an advice as a citizen not a spectator": Ralph defends his actions

 Netizens react to Ralph's explanation

-Social media users who took to the comment section of the video shared varied opinions on Ralph's actions.
+Social media users who took to the comments section of the video shared varied opinions on Ralph St Williams' actions.

 Addotwumbarima stated: